antzm/code-test/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# How to make a simple web page on GitHub

+* A web page with text and images
+* Fully customizable
+* Easy to create and easy to update
+* No coding exprerience required
+* The only language you will need is called Markown

+# Creating a Markdown file

+Open "Notepad" on Windows, or a similar application on other operating systems.

+Start typeing the text that you would like to appear on your personal web page.

+Here is everything you need on how t format the text you are writting:

+To write a Header, type: `# This is My Header`
+If you use `##` on the front of a line, you will get a smaller Header:
+`## This is my level 2 header`
+While using `###` in front of a line, you get a level 3 header:
+`### This is my level 3 header`

+This is how they would look like:

+# This is My Heade
+## This is my level 2 header
+### This is my level 3 heade